Chamber-Dashboard/chamber-dashboard-member-updater/readme.txt

 * Enables user registration on your site and the users are connected to their business.
 * Once the user is approved by the site admin, they can login from the front end and edit their business.

-You can learn more at [Chamber Dashboard](https://chamberdashboard.com)
+You can learn more at [Member Updater Documentation](https://github.com/Chamber-Dashboard/chamber-dashboard-member-updater/wiki)

 == Installation ==
 = Using The WordPress Dashboard =